-JUDICIAL HOLD.
-When a student fails to respond to a charge notification, attend a scheduled judicial hearing, or complete assigned sanctions, a judicial hold will be placed on the student's account.
-The hold will not be removed until all judicial requirements have been satisfied.
-A judicial hold restricts students from conducting University related business, including but not limited to completing course registration, adding/dropping classes, and receiving financial aid refund checks.
+STUDENT CONDUCT HOLD.
+When a student fails to respond to a charge notification, attend a scheduled student conduct hearing, or complete assigned sanctions, a student conduct hold will be placed on the student's account.
+The hold will not be removed until all student conduct requirements have been satisfied.
+A student conduct hold restricts students from conducting University related business, including but not limited to completing course registration, adding/dropping classes, and receiving financial aid refund checks.

 PROBATION.
 A specified amount of time, involving restrictions, after which University authorities will determine if the student's behavior has improved.
-During this time period, the student may receive additional disciplinary measures resulting in suspension, if he/she is involved in violations of any type of the Student Code of Conduct and/or the breaking of any laws.
+During this time period, the student may receive additional student conduct measures resulting in suspension, if he/she is involved in violations of any type of the Student Code of Conduct and/or the breaking of any laws.
 The types of probation are Regular and Indefinite.
 NOTE: Probationary statuses range from one (1) semester through matriculation.
 A violation of a probationary status may result in the student being immediately suspended from the University.